Richard Southey (colonial administrator): Lieutenant-Governor of Griqualand-West (1873–1875)

 The neighbouring state of Griqualand West had recently come under British Imperial control as a separate colony, to the north of the Cape Colony.
 In 1873, Southey moved there and was appointed Lieutenant-Governor of Griqualand-West, where he had previously found one of the first diamonds in South Africa, on a witch doctor.
 He had laid it on a table before the Cape Parliament and declared "Gentlemen, this is the rock on which the future success of South Africa will be built".

 He had previously also done a great deal of work in settling the boundaries and land ownership claims in Griqualand-West.
 In 1871, soon after the diamond discovery, the land was being claimed by the local Griqua people (represented by their agent David Arnot), by the Orange Free State, by the British, and even by migrant diggers who had staged a revolt.
-Southey had engineered the eventual British takeover, persuading Chief Waterboer to accept British protection, according to the discovery of the dubious Charles Warren Report, commission and Land Claims court, by Claudine Fourie-Grosvenor in 2004 & 8.
+Southey had engineered the eventual British takeover, persuading Chief Waterboer to accept British protection.
 Griualand-West itself was annexed to the Cape soon afterwards, ironically thereby gaining Responsible Government, which Southey was so firmly against.

 In Griqualand, as in the Cape Colony, he was a firm proponent of British imperial expansion and favoured British annexation of the neighbouring Tswana states.
 (This controversial annexation of "Bechuanaland" was eventually carried out, but only a decade after Southey had left Griqualand.)

 Eastern Cape Opposition (1876–1878)

-Southey's opposition to Responsible Government still had considerable support among the highly reactionary British settler population of the Eastern Cape.
-They were predominantly supportive of more direct British rule, and of annexation of the neighbouring Xhosa land of the Transkei, so when Southey returned to the Eastern Cape, he was soon elected to the Cape Parliament as the member for Grahamstown.
+Southey's opposition to responsible government still had considerable support among the British settler population of the Eastern Cape, who were predominantly supportive of more direct imperial rule and of annexing the neighbouring Xhosa land of the Transkei.
+When Southey returned to the Eastern Cape, he was soon elected to the Cape Parliament as the member for Grahamstown.
 In this capacity, he joined fellow easterners John Paterson and Gordon Sprigg, as the opposition to the Cape's ruling government.

-Southey's career finally ended in 1878, when Britain suspended the elected Cape Government, and assumed direct control of the Colony.
+Southey's career finally ended in 1878, when Britain suspended the Cape government and assumed direct control of the Cape Colony.